livingsocial/klomp/README.md

 # Klomp

-Klomp is a simple wrapper around the [OnStomp](https://github.com/meadvillerb/onstomp/) library with some additional HA and usability features:
+Klomp is a simple wrapper around the [Stomp](https://github.com/stompgem/stomp) and [OnStomp](https://github.com/meadvillerb/onstomp/) libraries with some additional HA and usability features:

 * When initialized with multiple broker URIs, Klomp will publish messages to one broker at a time, but will consume from all brokers simultaneously.
-This is a slight improvement over the regular [OnStomp::Failover::Client](http://mdvlrb.com/onstomp/OnStomp/Failover/Client.html) which handles all publishing and subscribing through a single "active" broker.
-This traditional one-broker-at-a-time technique can lead to a split-brain scenario in which messages are only received by a subset of your STOMP clients.
+This is a slight improvement over traditional failover clients that work by publishing and subscribing through a single "active" broker.
+This one-broker-at-a-time technique can lead to a split-brain scenario in which messages are only received by a subset of your STOMP clients.
 By consuming from all brokers simultaneously, Klomp ensures that no message is left behind.

 * Where applicable, message bodies are automatically translated between native Ruby and JSON objects.